SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/07-Homework.md

 - "**Pet** \{**name**\} \{**birthdate**\}" for pets

-After the end command on the next line you will receive a single number representing a **specific year**.
+The input line following "end" will contain a single number representing a **specific year**.

-Your task is to print all birthdates (of both citizens and pets) in that year in the format **day/month/year** (the order of printing does not matter).
+Your task is to print out all birthdates (of both citizens and pets) in that year in the format **day/month/year** (the order of printing does not matter).

 [image assetsSrc="interfaces-and-abstraction-example(13).png" /]